louis-cf-lin/GI-mathematical-modelling/log.md

 - Previous $h_{Ca}$ variable in Corras & Buist 2007 effectively does the same thing as modifying the ion conductance values themselves so leave for now (may add later)

 **Goal for next week:** have a good range of parameters and plot the results.

+### Wednesday 15 July

+Meetings notes from Peng:

+First big task: calibrating CellML model over a range of parameters and generate calibration curves and voltage output.
+Compare and contrast with experimental data - does it match?
+Which parameters are best?

+Keep $Cor$ constant for all analyses; 6 is a good value. $Cor$ is difficult to justify so best to find a good value for it (e.g. 6) and keep it constant across the entire domain.

+For the baseline model, keep $Cor$ at a constant value, then adjust $\eta$ and $\beta$ to get frequencies above and below experimental data.
+For drug-effect simulation, can also change ion condutance $I_{BK}$, $I_{Ca}$, and $I_{Na}$.

+After finding suitable parameters for the cell model, feed those values into the tissue model and run in CMISS.
+To pipe the values in, use the files in `mfiles`.

+`dipole_calculate.m` creates plots of the tissue model results.